matkonnerth/opcuatesttool/README.md

 Per default all opc ua operations will check the statuscodes and throw an exception on error.
 The exception will not be catched by default, so the job will be marked as aborted.

+### library

+There is a script called libOpc.chai.
+This script will be loaded before evalulation of the test script.
+The intention of this script is to refactor out common testing functionality.
 ## REST interface

 ### API documentation